kumahq/kuma-website/docs/docs/draft/policies/README.md

 Out-of-the-box, `Kuma` provides full integration with `Prometheus`:
 * if enabled, every dataplane will expose its metrics in `Prometheus` format
-* furthemore, `Kuma` will make sure that `Prometheus` can find every dataplane in the mesh
+* furthemore, `Kuma` will make sure that `Prometheus` can automatically find every dataplane in the mesh

 #### On Universal

 ##### Enable Prometheus metrics per Mesh

-To enable every dataplane in the mesh to expose its metrics in `Prometheus` format, configure a `Mesh` resource as follows:
+To enable `Prometheus` metrics on every dataplane in the mesh, configure a `Mesh` resource as follows:

 ```yaml
 type: Mesh